 violet, pale violet, violet and white

-analyze to test homogeneity of quali- tative and quantitative characters of core subset and base collection.
+analyze to test homogeneity of qualitative and quantitative characters of core subset and base collection.

 RESULTS AND DISCUSSION

 Green and mixed-purple colored vines were observed in the collection.
-The distribution of vine colors was statistically different from their expected number of an equal distri- bution (242).
+The distribution of vine colors was statistically different from their expected number of an equal distribution (242).
 Genotype with green vine were dominant over purple geno- types (Table 2).
-Sultana (2001) simi- larly reported domination of green vine genotypes over purple or mixed colored genotypes among 107 hya-
+Sultana (2001) similarly reported domination of green vine genotypes over purple or mixed colored genotypes among 107 hya-

-were recorded in the original collec-
+were recorded in the original collection, which distributed independently.

-tion, which distributed indepen- dently.
 Violet and whitish flowered genotypes distributed uniformly but dominated strongly over deep violet and pale violet flowers.
 Similar pattern of distribution of flower colors was retained on the core subset (Table 2).
 Lack of dominant/recessive relationship would be argued of independent distribution of flower colors in collection.

 Green, whitish and reddish color pods were recorded in the collection.
 Maximum genotypes produced green pod which strongly dominated over whitish and reddish pod.
 Dominating